Bigred0303/PhotoLabs/README.md

 # react-photolabs
 The PhotoLabs project for the Web Development React course programming.
+By Grant Brown

 # Photolabs